 6.4.1.
-DRR National Plan/Disaster Risk Management
+DRR and DRM national plan

-A national disaster management framework for the country was established as far back as the early 1980"s guided by a National Disaster Plan, which later evolved into the Saint Lucia National Emergency Management Plan (NEMP).
+A national disaster management framework for the country was established as far back as the early 1980s guided by a National Disaster Plan, which later evolved into the NEMP.

-The National Development Plan on the other hand, is defined in the country's Medium Term Development Strategy (MTDS).
+The overall national Development Plan on the other hand, is defined in the country's Medium Term Development Strategy (MTDS).
 As previously indicated the current MTDS, does not address in a substantive manner the issue of disaster vulnerability and DRR.
-However, the National Emergency Management Plan (NEMP) purposes to outline preparedness, prevention mitigation and response activities within the national framework, and the organisational and functional mechanisms and procedures required for carrying out the national disaster management programme.
+However, the National Emergency Management Plan (NEMP) purposes to outline preparedness, prevention, mitigation and response activities within the national framework, and the organisational and functional mechanisms and procedures required for carrying out the national disaster management programme.

-While the NEMP has not developed fully the areas of disaster prevention and mitigation, it outlines clearly the commitment of the GOSL to disaster preparedness, prevention, mitigation and effective response, to encompass the full spectrum of DRR.
+While the NEMP has not developed fully the areas of disaster prevention and mitigation, it outlines clearly the commitment of the Government to disaster preparedness, prevention, mitigation and effective response, to encompass the full spectrum of DRR.
 The Plan also highlights the responsibility of the NEMO for the coordination of risk reduction programmes and evaluation of effectiveness of risk reduction activities.

-The country's Comprehensive Disaster Management (CDM) Strategy and Programming Framework for the period, 2012 - 2017 has gone further, and addresses the key elements of the DRR conceptual framework described in the UNISDR definition, namely, (i) risk awareness and assessment, (ii)knowledge development, (iii) public commitment and institutional frameworks and (iv)early warning systems.
+The country's CDM Strategy and Programming Framework for the period, 2012 - 2017 has gone further, and addresses the key elements of the DRR conceptual framework described in the UNISDR definition, namely, (i) risk awareness and assessment, (ii) knowledge development, (iii) public commitment and institutional frameworks and (iv) early warning systems.

 The overall focus of the national CDM strategy is the building of resilience at national and community level to respond to and cope with hazard impacts.
 In this regard, concrete resources would be sought to expand and replicate several on-going best practices throughout the region.
 The thematic areas selected for priority attention reflect a strong DRR approach including: hazard mapping and vulnerability assessment; flood management; community disaster planning; early warning systems; climate change adaptation; and knowledge enhancement.